 In summer, the temperature strongly interacts with the water cycle (Van Oldenborgh et al., 2009).
-Vautard and Yiou (2009) even show that in summer, atmospheric circulation changes are not the main factors of surface weather trends.
-Over Europe, Sousa et al. (2018) analysed different forcing mechanisms associated with blocking and Atlantic Ridge regimes, and they showed the importance of horizontal and vertical advection processes on summer temperature anomalies, especially diabatic heating processes.
-Although we found some changes in the occurrence of the four summer weather types, we also observed a strong evolution of the characteristics of each weather type.
-Table 3 shows that, in summer, the average temperature change is +0.84 °C between the two periods.
-If the thermodynamical component were the only contribution to change, this increase would have been 0.87 °C; conversely, if the dynamical component, i.e. the change in the occurrence, were the only contribution to the change, then we would observe a very slight decrease in temperature of approximately 0.05 °C.
+Vautard and Yiou, 2009 even show that in summer, atmospheric circulation changes are not the main factors of surface weather trends.
+Over Europe, Sousa et al., 2018 analysed different forcing mechanisms associated with Blocking and Atlantic Ridge regimes, and they showed the importance of horizontal and vertical advection processes on summer temperature anomalies, especially diabatic heating processes.
+Although we found some changes in the occurrence of the four summer weather types, we also observed a 10 strong evolution of the characteristics of each weather type.
+Table 3 shows that in summer, the average temperature change is +0.82°C between the two periods.
+If the thermodynamical component were the only contribution to change, this increase would have been 0.87°C; conversely, if the dynamical component, ie, the change in the occurrence, were the only contribution to the change, then we would observe a very slight decrease in temperature of approximately 0.05°C.

-In summer in the Paris area, T{2m} , T{max} and T{min} increase strongly due to high changes in temperature extremes, while relative humidity decreases strongly with more dry anomalies.
-Vogel et al. (2017) show that the projected regional $T{\rm max}$ response in several midlatitude terrestrial regions can be divided into (i) the global mean warming trend and (ii) an additional temperature increase, strongly influenced by soil temperature feedbacks, linked to increasingly dry soil.
-They also show that this feedback is mostly related to multidecadal trends in soil moisture rather than its subseasonal or interannual variability and contributes to more than 70% of the additional warming of regional hot extremes beyond global mean warming.
-At the Paris scale, surface layer drying is observed from spring to autumn, as shown in Fig. 14, by plotting the relationship between the seasonal surface temperature and specific humidity for each year; in this figure, colder colours are for older years and warmer colours for more recent years.
-In winter (Fig. 14a), there is a linear relationship between seasonal averaged $T{2\,\mathrm{m}}$ and q2m, meaning that if the seasonal temperature of one winter is higher, there is also more humidity, and vice versa; we can even almost predict the value of seasonal humidity.
+In summer in the Paris area, T2m, Tmax and Tmin increase strongly due to high changes in temperature extremes, while relative humidity decreases strongly with more dry anomalies.
+Vogel et al., 2017 show that the projected regional Tmax response in several mid-latitude terrestrial regions can be divided into (i) the global mean warming trend and (ii) an additional temperature increase, strongly influenced by soil temperature feedbacks, linked to increasingly dry soil.
+They also show that this feedback is mostly related to multidecadal trends in soil moisture rather than its subseasonal or interannual variability and contribute to more than 70 % of the additional warming of regional hot extremes beyond global mean warming.
+At the Paris scale, surface layer drying is observed from spring to autumn, as shown in Figure 14 by plotting the relationship between the seasonal surface temperature and specific humidity for each year; in this figure, colder colours are for older years and warmer colours for more recent years.
+In winter (Fig. 14a), there is a linear relationship between seasonal averaged T2m and q2m, meaning that if the seasonal temperature of one winter is higher, there is also more humidity and vice versa; we can even almost predict the value of seasonal humidity.
 It is not obvious that the more recent years have higher seasonal temperature for this season.
 For summer (Fig. 14c), as for winter, the temperature increase at the seasonal scale is not obvious.
-However, in recent years, from the end of 1990s, for a similar temperature as older years, the specific humidity shows lower average values.
-For spring (Fig. 14b), this lack of humidity starts slightly later, from 2000, but we can also see that more recent spring seasons present higher seasonal temperatures than older years, which amplifies the departure from the linear relationship.
-Theoretically, with global warming, the rise of temperature should be accompanied by an increase of the specific humidity for a given relative humidity.
-At Paris scale, the increase in the water retention capacity of the atmosphere (related to the increase in temperature) is not accompanied by an increase in the surface moisture (q), which leads to a decrease in surface relative humidity.
-There are several thermodynamical variables that take into account this co-dependence between temperature and relative humidity, which is often used to calculate heat stress (Buzan et al., 2015; Davies-Jones, 2008; Sherwood and Huber, 2010; Willett and Sherwood, 2012).
-We observed that the evolution on the specific humidity is similar to other coupled temperature and humidity variables, as the wet bulb temperature calculated via the formula of Davies-Jones (2008), meaning that the heat stress is constant (temperature increases but relative humidity decreases).
-In this paper, we use the specific humidity as one of these co-dependent variables.
-We then observe a surface drying, which can play a major role in the trend of other variables such as turbulent flows and thus can intensify or inhibit existing surface-atmosphere feedbacks.
-In Spain, Vicente-Serrano et al. (2014) observe the same trends with an increase in temperature leading to a decrease in relative humidity which is not accompanied by an increase in the surface water vapour content.
-They show that these trends are related to two constraints: (1) a terrestrial constraint related to a decrease of the precipitation and a decrease of soil moisture; and (2) an oceanic constraint related to a limitation in the advection of moisture from ocean surfaces.
+However, in recent years from the end of 1990s, for a similar temperature as older years, the specific humidity shows lower average values.
+For spring (Fig. 14b), this lack of humidity starts slightly later, from 2000, but we can also see that more recent springs present higher seasonal temperatures than older years, which amplifies the departure from the linear relationship.
+In Spain, Vicente-Serrano et al., 2014 observe the same trends with an increase in temperature leading to a decrease in relative humidity which is not accompanied by an increase in the surface water vapor content.
+They show that these trends are related to two constraints: 1) a terrestrial constraint related to a decrease of the precipitations and a decrease of soil moisture; 2) an oceanic constraint related to a limitation in the advection of moisture from ocean surfaces.